 The "Montford F. Piercey Award" and "Duncan McCarthy Award" are in honor of their contributions in organizing and maintaining our Chapter.
 They are meant to showcase the research accomplishments of two graduate student members of the Chapter.

-The prize for the Founders Award is $500, a plaque, and an opportunity to present a 20 minute slide presentation (based on the paper submitted) during the annual chapter meeting.
+The students with the highest scoring papers will receive one of these awards as well as $250, a plaque, and an opportunity to present a 15 minute slide presentation (based on the paper submitted) during the annual chapter meeting.

 All entrants are expected to present their poster presentation if their paper is not selected as the Founder’s Award paper for this year’s meeting.

 All entrants must both register and pay for the annual meeting to be considered.

 Current graduate students and Spring 2022 graduates who were graduate students at the time of their work qualify.

 Complete citation information: Title of paper, Author list (Last name, First name, Middle initial), Institutional Information

 Names and email addresses of individuals providing letters of reference